wp-plugins/woo-popup/README.txt

 == Updates ==

+= 1.3 =
+Updated PrettyPhoto and 2 more options, show/hide to returning visitors as well as prettyPhoto theming and cdn loading of the prettyPhoto.js file

 = 1.2 =
 Added option to display the popup permanently(no dates would then need to be selected) and possibility to choose the timezone you are in.